 Impact investments and regenerative agriculture

 Regenerative agriculture does play a role in APG’s impact investment strategy.
 The concept entails a shift from conventional agriculture and is generally described by a set of holistic farming practices, aimed at working in harmony with nature while improving the economic conditions of farmers.
 Two things are important in this transition, says Houben.
 “Firstly, it must be profitable for the farmer to embark on such a path.
 When transitioning to regenerative agriculture, there’s always a J-curve.
 As a farmer, you take a risk because you’re deviating from the conventional approach, such as reducing the use of fertilizers, pesticides, and herbicides.
 The expectation is that the yield per hectare will eventually be the same as before the transition, because you spend less on fertilizers and pesticides.
 As investors, we need to offer something in return to encourage farmers to go through this J-curve.
-We do this, for example, by extending our lease term from three to ten years, giving the farmer a chance to recoup their investment.”
+We do this, for example, by extending our lease term from three to ten years, giving the farmers a chance to recoup their investment.”

 Additionally, the usual volatility of harvests and food prices plays a role.
 “If you then also deviate from a proven approach, you introduce even more uncertainties in your cash flow.
 So, we really need to convince farmers to choose a more sustainable approach, and we do this by educating them.
 For example, by connecting them with farmers who have already taken this path.”